cjsauer/aws-amplify-cljs/README.md

 You should see an alert dialog appear in your browser window.
 You're all set up!
 Any code changes you make will now be hot-loaded into the app.

+To summarize, we have a ClojureScript project that depends on a _local NPM package_ which exists under `react-lib`, and is called `test-idea`.
+We build and watch the `test-idea` package, we build and watch the ClojureScript project, and we started a REPL.
+Now, if anything changes, we'll get live updates.

 # AWS Amplify Setup (deployment and backend)